Dennis Smith (darts player): PDC career

-Smith made three quarter final showing in major tournaments in 2003, in the Desert Classic, World Matchplay and the World Grand Prix but lost in the second round of the 2004 World Championship.
+Smith made three quarter-finals in major tournaments in 2003, in the Desert Classic, World Matchplay and the World Grand Prix, but lost in the second round of the 2004 World Championship.
 Another quarter final in the Desert Classic in 2004 was followed up by a spell of poor form as Smith began battling personal problems while going through a divorce.
 Though he reached the quarter-finals of the World Matchplay and the semi-finals of the World Grand Prix in 2005, poor performances in floor events saw Smith slide down the rankings.
 Smith reached the second round in the 2006 PDC World Darts Championship.
-It would begin a complete loss of form for Smith where poor performances including a second round exit from the 2006 UK Open forced him to qualify for major tournaments.
+It would begin a complete loss of form for Smith where poor performances including a second-round exit from the 2006 UK Open forced him to qualify for major tournaments.
 He qualified for the 2006 Las Vegas Desert Classic, losing in the first round to Dennis Priestley.
-He then suffered a first round defeat in the World Matchplay and failed to qualify for the World Grand Prix and then failed to qualify for the World Championship for the first time.
+He then suffered a first-round defeat in the World Matchplay and failed to qualify for the World Grand Prix and then failed to qualify for the World Championship for the first time.

-Smith qualified once again for the Desert Classic.
-He was knocked out in the quarter-final by Part after beating Priestley and Darin Young.
+Smith qualified for the Desert Classic.
+He was knocked out in the quarter-finals by Part after beating Priestley and Darin Young.
 He then qualified again for the Desert Classic in 2008, but lost in the first round to James Wade.

 He qualified for the 2009 PDC World Darts Championship, winning four matches at the qualifiers in Telford to take one of the last eight places at the Alexandra Palace.
-He caused a major surprise by beating number five seed Terry Jenkins in the first round.
+He caused a surprise by beating number five seed Terry Jenkins in the first round.
 He then defeated Kevin McDine in the second round, coming from three sets to nil down to level the match at three sets all and eventually won the match 4–3.
-He would go out in round three, losing 4–1 to Mervyn King.
+He went out in round three, losing 4–1 to Mervyn King.

-He attempted to win a PDC Tour Card at 2020 Q School, however was unsuccessful.
+He attempted unsuccessfully to win a PDC Tour Card at 2020 Q School.